PlaidCloud/website/content/en/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v2.md

       - **currentMetrics.pods.metric.selector** (<a href="{{< ref "../common-definitions/label-selector#LabelSelector" >}}">LabelSelector</a>)

-        selector is the string-encoded form of a standard kubernetes label selector for the given metric When set, it is passed as an additional parameter to the metrics server for more specific metrics scoping.
+        selector is the string-encoded form of a standard PlaidCloud label selector for the given metric When set, it is passed as an additional parameter to the metrics server for more specific metrics scoping.
 When unset, just the metricName will be used to gather metrics.

   - **currentMetrics.resource** (ResourceMetricStatus)

-    resource refers to a resource metric (such as those specified in requests and limits) known to Kubernetes describing each pod in the current scale target (e.g. CPU or memory).
-Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.
+    resource refers to a resource metric (such as those specified in requests and limits) known to PlaidCloud describing each pod in the current scale target (e.g. CPU or memory).
+Such metrics are built in to PlaidCloud, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.

     <a name="ResourceMetricStatus"></a>
-    *ResourceMetricStatus indicates the current value of a resource metric known to Kubernetes, as specified in requests and limits, describing each pod in the current scale target (e.g. CPU or memory).
-Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.*
+    *ResourceMetricStatus indicates the current value of a resource metric known to PlaidCloud, as specified in requests and limits, describing each pod in the current scale target (e.g. CPU or memory).
+Such metrics are built in to PlaidCloud, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.*

     - **currentMetrics.resource.current** (MetricValueStatus), required